Our state-of-the-art surgical centers feature the latest innovative technology, including digital radiography and digital impressions.

 The 3D computer-generated scans provide an advanced and detailed look at existing teeth, bone, nerves, and tissue with three-dimensional and cross-sectional views, which provide critical diagnostic information that is not available with conventional dental x-rays.

-Your initial consultation is much more comprehensive with 3D images, which allows the doctors to do the following:
+Your initial consultation is much more comprehensive with 3D images, which allows our Board Certified doctors to do the following:

 - Evaluate the quality, width, shape, and density of the bone where the dental implants will be placed.